 That thought occurred to me as I read a Washington Post article by Eddie King entitled: “Morse code revolutionized communications 175 years ago”.
 Mr. King writes:

-Morse’s key insight in constructing the code was considering how frequently each letter is used in English.
+Morse’s critical insight in constructing the code was considering how frequently each letter is used in English.
 The most commonly used letters have shorter symbols: “E,” which appears most often, is signified by a single “dot.”
 By contrast, “Z,” the least used letter in English, was signified by the much longer and more complex “dot-dot-dot (pause) dot.”

 Compare that quote about Morse Code with this one from Hasbro’s Scrabble History page: